 Do you dread the holidays because it brings back painful memories?
 Does being around family and friends who still drink make you wanna use?

 Managing stress effectively during the holidays can make or break your recovery, because there are so many temptations this time of year.
 Getting through the holidays is important but do you know about the crash that often happens afterwards?

-It's when you're so focused on getting through the holidays sober - and you are successful - you think that you’re safe.
+It happens when you're so focused on getting through the holidays sober - and you are successful - you think that you’re safe.
 You’ve survived the holidays but once the celebrations are over you wanna use.
 You might feel like you deserve a reward or that you can handle it because you could get through the holidays without using.
 That's what AA refers to as stinking thinking.
 Assuming that you can handle it alone is the hallmark of denial.

 Reasons for the Crash

 If you stuff feelings, you'll notice they return with a vengeance after the holidays.

 - Socializing with family and friends who still drink and use is stressful.
-You may feel left out - like you deserve to join in because you've been sober for a specific amount of time.
+You think you deserve to join in because you've been sober for X amount of time.

 - You tell yourself maybe now you can handle it.
 After all, it's been X number of days/ weeks/months, right?

-The irony, is that you succeed but a few days (or minutes) later the desire to use again comes back full force!
+The irony, is that you succeed in staying sober but a few days (or minutes) later the desire to use again comes back full force!